phpwalter/WinLux-Fusion/Fusion/PHP/ini.md

 # PHP INI Customization

-The standard PHP `ini` file is a large collection of settings that allows PHP to be customized and optimized to fit just about any situation.
+The standard PHP `ini` file contains a large collection of settings that allow PHP to be customized and optimized for almost any situation.

-I found that it being such a large file hampered my ability to full understand the options PHP offered.
+I found that it being such a large file hampered my ability to fully understand the options PHP offered.

 This collection of `ini` files is the various pats of the original file split into its logical, defined, sections.